-5.5.6 Abnormal generation patterns
+5.5.6.
+5.5.7.
+Abnormal generation patterns

-When This clause applies when a Generator or AEMO believes that an historical Reference Year generation profile will not reflect a the future Target Year generation profile, .
+This clause applies when a Generator or AEMO believes that a Reference Year generation profile will not reflect the Target Year generation profile.

-itheA Generator may, on its own initiative or at AEMO's request, provide an adjusted generation profile to AEMO by 15 November.
-AEMO then reviews the adjusted generation profile, and considers whether to use the adjusted generation profile in lieu of the historical Reference Year generation profile.
+A Generator may, on its own initiative or at AEMO's request, provide an adjusted generation profile to AEMO by 15 November.
+AEMO then reviews the adjusted generation profile, and considers whether to use the adjusted generation profile in lieu of the Reference Year generation profile.

-AEMO will use the most recent MT PASA data, as of 15 January, as a trigger for initiating discussions with participants with the potential to use an adjusted generation profile for the loss factor calculation.
+AEMO will use the most recent MT PASA data, as of 145 January, as a trigger for initiating discussions with participants with the potential to use an adjusted generation profile for the loss factor calculation.

-This is subject to AEMO may only decide to accept an adjusted generation profile if it is satisfied that:
+AEMO may only decide to accept an adjusted generation profile if it is satisfied that:

-- The Generator requesting the generation profile revision. - Historical The Reference Year generation profiles must is clearly be unrepresentative of the expected generation profile for the following year Target Year.
+- The Reference Year generation profile is clearly unrepresentative of the expected generation profile for the Target Year. - The adjusted generation profile is independently verifiable and based on physical circumstances only.
+Some examples are: - Drought conditions.

-- The revised adjusted generation profiles are is independently verifiable and are based on physical circumstances only.
-Some examples are, such as: - Drought conditions. - Low storage levels or rainfall variability for hydroelectric generating units. - Major plant failures resulting in forced outages Outages of greater than four weeks 30 continuous days. - Failure in the supply chain impacting on fuel availability. - Revised-The adjusted generation profiles are is not market-related or and does not arise as a result of the financial positions of the Generators. - Adjusted-The adjusted generation profiles are-is not claimed to be confidential, as AEMO will publish them-it along with its reasoning for using an adjusted generation profile as part of the report accompanying the publication of the MLFs.
+- Low storage levels or rainfall variability for hydroelectric generating units. - Outages of greater than 30 continuous days. - Failure in the supply chain impacting on fuel availability. - The adjusted generation profile is not market-related and does not arise as a result of the financial position of the Generator. - The adjusted generation profile is not claimed to be confidential, as AEMO will publish it along with its reasoning for using an adjusted generation profile as part of the report accompanying the publication of the MLFs.